UPDATED — April 9, 9:35 a.m. ET:

 What is legal?
 Nothing as of now.
 In Wisconsin, possession of less than an ounce of marijuana faces a sentence of up to six months in jail and a fine of up to $1,000.

 What’s next?
-Two bills have been introduced to the State Assembly this year: A medical bill that allows for cannabidiol and a broader bill that allows patients over 21 access to medical marijuana.
+Three bills have been introduced to the State Assembly this year: A medical bill that allows for cannabidiol, a bill to decriminalize possession of small amounts, and a broader bill that allows patients over 21 access to medical marijuana.
 In 2009, a medical marijuana bill was also introduced to the legislature, although it was not considered before the end of the session.
 Republican Gov. Walker said in March he would veto any marijuana bills that make it to his desk.

 What is legal?
 Nothing, and possession of up to an ounce of marijuana is punishable with a year in jail and a $1,000 fine.